Syrie Maugham

-Birth
+Early life

-Syrie Maugham was born in England on 10 July 1879.
+Gwendoline Maud Syrie Barnardo was born in England on 10 July 1879.
 She was the daughter of Thomas John Barnardo, the founder of the Barnardo's charity for destitute children, and his wife, Sarah Louise "Syrie" Elmslie.
 Gwendoline was the eldest girl in a family of six.
-As an adult, she preferred to be known as her last christian name (Syrie).
+As an adult, she preferred to be known by her last christian name (Syrie).

-Syrie's Irish-born father had converted at age 16 to Protestant evangelicalism and believed in daily Bible reading, obedience, strict punctuality and the forgoing of worldly pleasures including drinking (alcohol), smoking and visiting the theatre.
+Syrie's Irish-born father had converted at age 16 to Protestant evangelicalism, joining the Plymouth Brethren, and believed in daily Bible reading, obedience, strict punctuality and the forgoing of worldly pleasures including drinking (alcohol), smoking and visiting the theatre.
+A columnist later claimed that this strict upbringing was ‘a good example that one’s strongest motives in life are reactions from youth’ when discussing Syrie Maugham.
+By the age of 16, she was engaged, encouraged by her mother to find a suitable marriage.
+Syrie broke it off when she discovered her fiancé had a mistress, and in 1901 travelled to Egypt instead.

 Career

-In the 1910s, Maugham began her interior design career as an apprentice under Ernest Thornton-Smith for a London decorating firm learning there about the intricacies of furniture restoration, trompe-l'œil, curtain design, and the mechanics of traditional upholstery.
+In the 1910s, Maugham began her interior design career as an apprentice under Ernest Thornton-Smith for a London decorating firm, learning there about the intricacies of furniture restoration, trompe-l'œil, curtain design, and the mechanics of traditional upholstery.
 In 1922 at the age of 42, Maugham borrowed £400 and opened her own interior decorating business at 85 Baker Street, London.
 As the shop flourished, Maugham began decorating, taking on projects in Palm Beach and California.
 By 1930, she had shops in London, Chicago, and New York.

-Maugham is best-remembered for the all white music room at her house at 213 King's Road in London.
-For the grand unveiling of her all white room, Maugham went to the extreme of dipping her white canvas draperies in cement.
+Maugham is best-remembered for the all-white music room at her house at 213 King's Road in London.
+For the grand unveiling of her all-white room, Maugham went to the extreme of dipping her white canvas draperies in cement.
 The room was filled with massive white floral arrangements and the overall effect was stunning.
 Although she was known for white rooms, her own drawing room was the only all-white room she ever did.

-Also well-known was Maugham's salon in her villa at Le Touquet, a society resort in France.
+Also well-known was Maugham's salon in her villa at Le Touquet, a society resort in northern France.
 The salon was decorated entirely in shades of beige, relieved only by pale pink satin curtains.

-Although she made her fortune and fame with her white decors, by the mid-1930s she had largely given up the white decors to create interiors with baroque accessories and colour schemes punctuated by bright green, shocking pink, and bold reds.
+Although she made her fortune and fame with her white décors, by the mid-1930s she had largely given up the white décors to create interiors with baroque accessories and colour schemes punctuated by bright green, shocking pink, and bold reds.
 Cecil Beaton remembered leaf-emerald wallpaper, magenta cushions, and Schiaparelli pink.
+In this period Maugham worked with Edward James and Salvador Dalí on the decoration of James' Monkton House in Sussex, creating what has been described as "the only complete Surrealist house ever created in Britain."